Many people use spirituality, religion, and faith interchangeably. However, they differ in significant ways. Let’s see if we can sort it out.

 What is Faith

 Faith is a term that some use interchangeably with religion.
 When someone says they walk by faith, they are telling you they follow the dictates of a religion.
-Faith means to have complete trust in something.
-That is why it is one of the primary elements of many largest religions.
+However, the term faith means to have complete trust in something.
+That is why faith is one of the primary elements of the largest religions.

 For instance, we have confidence when we sit down that the chair will support us.
 We draw this conclusion from historical evidence of sitting in this chair.
 Whereas, faith in religion requires belief in things for which there is no credible proof.
 Faith is the assertion of belief.
 But, it is fear which motivates their faith.
 The biggest fear is that of eternal punishment in hell.
 This brings us back to the antidote for death, the afterlife.